WLEE-FM

 WLEE-FM (95.1 MHz) is a radio station broadcasting a country music format, licensed to Sherman, Mississippi, United States.
 The station, established in 1976 as a sister station to WLEE (1570 AM, former callsign WONA), is currently owned by Southern Electronics Company.

-In September 2018, WLEE-FM changed their format from country to sports, branded as "ESPN Mississippi 95.1 The Fan" with programming from ESPN Radio.

-On March 12, 2019, WLEE-FM changed their format from sports to country, branded as "95.1 The Farm".
+In September 2018, WLEE-FM changed its format from country to sports, branded as "ESPN Mississippi 95.1 The Fan" with programming from ESPN Radio.
+On March 12, 2019, WLEE-FM changed its format back to country, branded as "95.1 The Farm".